In this article, we will show that every hypercube (Qn) is bipartite.

 For example, if X is 001 (odd ‘1’) then it’s adjacent vertices are 101,011,000 (even ‘1’).

-Thus, we can say that no two vertices with same parity are connected in a hypercube.
+Thus, we can say that no two vertices with the same parity are adjacent to other each.

 Split vertices of hypercube Q3 in 2 sets.